class ActionView::Template

 end

 This method is responsible for marking a template as having strict locals which means the template can only accept the locals defined in a magic comment.
-For example, if your template acceps the locals title
+For example, if your template accepts the locals title

 and comment_count